lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/README.md

 - When you delete a restaurant in the DB, it should delete all related reviews (see the `dependent: :destroy` option of the `has_many` association)

 #### Validation
 - A restaurant must have at least a name and an address.
-The category should belong to a fixed list `["chinese", "italian", "japonese", "french", "belgian"]`
+The category should belong to a fixed list `["chinese", "italian", "japanese", "french", "belgian"]`
 - A review must have a content and a rating.
 The rating should be a number between 0 and 5.

 ### Routing
 Asking yourself what routes you need is an important step.
 It depends on what features you want for your app.
 Let's define our minimal product:

-- A user can see the list of all restaurant.
+- A user can see the list of all restaurants.
 - He can add a new restaurant.
 - He can see the details of a restaurant, with all reviews related to the restaurant.
 - He can add a new review to a restaurant, from the restaurant's show view.
 - And that's it!

 A user cannot update / delete any restaurant or review.
-That will be the role of the admin (i.e. **you**) to make some curation for restaurant and reviwes from the rails console.
+That will be the role of the admin (i.e. **you**) to make some curation for restaurant and reviews from the rails console.

 We know that it's a pretty poor first version.
 However, the goal is to force you to think about your routes, and not create 7 CRUD routes for any resources of your app!